How inventory turnover works

 What is a good value depends on the industry you are in.
 For example, in the fashion industry, a common perception is that 4 to 6:1 is a good turnover rate.

 • Adjust the purchase frequency.
 The more often you buy smaller orders, the less you will have in stock.
-But be vigilant about how this affects your relationship with suppliers and what it means for logistics costs.
+But be vigilant about how it affects your relationship with suppliers and what it means for logistics costs.

-• Keep track of the trend over time, preferably week by week or month by month, to identify any deviating patterns.
+• Keep track of the trend over time, preferably week by week or month by month, to identify deviating patterns.

 Contact Waylog →